 The Japanese family crest patterns can be described in a word – an arc.

-Just like we find the pattern created based on the golden ratio, Japanese family crest patterns impress us with the unique and sophisticated arcs.
+Just like we find the pattern created based on the golden ratio, Japanese family crest patterns impress us with their unique and sophisticated arcs.

 The Design Process

-As we have seen the characteristics of the Japanese family crest, the design concept is to eliminate lines and patterns thoroughly and leaves only the ones which have a meaning.
+As we have seen in the characteristics of the Japanese family crest, the design concept is to eliminate lines and patterns thoroughly and leave only the ones that have a meaning.

-The chosen lines are truly simple, but that doesn’t mean they are primitive.
+The chosen lines are straightforward, but that doesn’t mean they are primitive.
 They are exquisite and produce highly sophisticated patterns.

 We can explain why the tradition flourished in the Edo period since they are easy to identify.
-For those who run the business, the logo is very important for customers to recognize even they don’t read the words.
+For those who run the business, the logo is vital for customers to recognize even if they don’t read the words.

 The technology brought a new inspiration.

-They create new patterns with old and new tools.
+They create new patterns with old and latest tools.
 The traditional bamboo compass and Illustrator on Mac ensure their design to be beautiful, innovative, and cool.
-Ever since they adopted Illustrator as their design tool, it’s been a great tool to stimulate their minds and create brand-new patterns.
+Since they adopted Illustrator as their design tool, it’s been a great tool to stimulate their minds and create brand-new patterns.

-Shoryu came up with the new, original method since he couldn’t draw the Bézier Curve himself.
+Shoryu developed the new, original method since he couldn’t draw the Bézier Curve himself.

-He had no problem to adapt himself with Illustrator since he’s used to drawing designs with arcs by freehand.
+He had no problem adapting himself to Illustrator since he’s used to drawing designs with arcs by freehand.

-He creates new designs with them and the mandala created by arcs, any lines, and patterns which don’t have existing value is strictly eliminated.
+He creates new designs with them, and the mandala created by arcs, any lines, and patterns that don’t have existing value are strictly eliminated.

-Not all traditions can survive in the course of time, but always innovative artists find their way to keep their works alive.
-Their canvas is not only on the kimono, but anything you can think of putting the crest on.
+Not all traditions can survive with time, but always innovative artists find their way to keep their works alive.
+Their canvas is not only on the kimono but anything you can think of putting the crest on.

-We truly believe the living tradition is innovation.
+We genuinely believe that living traditions are innovation.

-The Kamon is the excellent crest which tells its attribute clearly on any medium so that it can be on a bag, tableware, tiles, doormat, tapestry… Anything you can think of.
+The Kamon is an excellent crest that tells its attribute clearly on any medium so that it can be on a bag, tableware, tiles, doormat, or tapestry… Anything you can think of.
 By creating new kamons and putting them on the new medium, this tradition lives on.

-Just like the western coat of arms has multiplied its numbers according to the change of interests, trend, and fashion, Japanese family crests have grown its numbers and found its new medium.
+Just like the Western coat of arms has multiplied its numbers according to the change in interests, trends, and fashion, Japanese family crests have grown in numbers and found their new medium.

 Where You See Kamon Today

 So where can we see real kamons today?
-Except for the chances we go to say special Japanese occasions such as a wedding party or a funeral, we don’t have a chance to see the kamons on kimono.
-But kimono is not the only medium we can see the kamons as we’ve seen.
+Except for the chances we go to special Japanese occasions such as a wedding party or a funeral, we don’t have an opportunity to see the kamons on kimono.
+But the kimono is not the only medium we can see the kamons as we’ve seen.

-In town, you can find various kamons at the shrines and temples, old shops and stores which, at least lasted some decades or even some hundreds of years.
+In town, you can find various kamons at the shrines and temples, old shops and stores that lasted some decades or even some hundreds of years.

 Nowadays, the place you can spot the kamons the most is a graveyard.
 It is like a trade fair of the kamons and you’ll be amazed at their varieties.